 - Objectives will describe intended outcomes unambiguously and be written in such a way that that several observers, watching independently, could all agree as to whether the objectives had been attained.

 Is the objective measurable?To be measurable, the outcomes must be described in terms of behavior: speaking, writing, listening, reporting, hesitating, pausing, declining, identifying, stating, and so on.
-Unmeasurable outcomes include such words as understanding, feeling, thinking, enjoying, knowing, learning, and so on because these words describe processes occurring in the minds of the students, privately; they cannot be seen and so cannot be measured.
+Unmeasurable outcomes include understanding, feeling, thinking, enjoying, knowing, learning, and so on.
+These words describe processes occurring in the minds of the students, privately.
+Thus, they cannot be seen and cannot be measured.

 Objective setting and lesson planning, then, are creative tools that will take your teaching to a higher level and your students to their optimum performance.